What was Operation Reinhard?

 All three camps were originally constructed with a small, rectangular gas chamber building, with three gas chamber rooms on one side of a long hallway.
-Later, these facilities were replaced with a larger building with three gas chamber rooms on each side of a long corridor.
+Later, these facilities were replaced with a larger building that had three gas chamber rooms on each side of a long corridor.

-The engine was housed in a small shed to the side of the gas chamber or was attached directly to the gas chamber building.
+The engine was housed in a small shed next to the gas chamber or was attached directly to the gas chamber building.
 Pipes led from the engine directly into each room.
 The exhaust traveled along these pipes.

 The mass graves:

 In the beginning, the graves were dug by hand.
 Later, the Germans used excavators to dig larger pits.
-Using excavators sped up the digging process as well.
+Using excavators sped up the digging process.
 The bodies were covered with lime and, when a grave was full, it was completely covered with dirt.
 Another grave was promptly dug.

 The burning of the bodies:

-In all three camps, at different intervals between 1942 and 1943, the bodies of the already murdered Jews were exhumed from the mass graves and cremated on large grills.
-The ashes and bone fragments were then reburied in the pits.
-Shortly after this exhumation process began, all three camps switched their strategy for disposing of recently murdered Jews.
-Instead of burying the bodies, exhuming them, and then cremating them, Jews murdered at the camps were immediately cremated.
+At different intervals between 1942 and 1943, the bodies of already murdered Jews were exhumed from the mass graves and cremated on large grills.
+The Nazis then reburied the ashes and bone fragments in the pits.
+This took place at each of the camps.
+Shortly after this exhumation process began, all three camps switched their strategy for disposing of recently murdered victims.
+Instead of burying the bodies, exhuming them, and then cremating them, the Nazis started immediately cremating murdered victims.

 The razing of the camps: